Writing#

 bool

-Set a parameter value to ‘off’ without waiting.
+Set a switch value to ‘off’ without waiting.

-One such parameter is “ecomax_control” that allows you to switch the ecoMAX on or off.
+Good example of a switch is “ecomax_control” that allows you to switch the ecoMAX controller on or off.

 # Set an ecomax_control parameter value to "on".